Nehan NaimAssistant Professor

 Nehan Naim is an Assistant Professor at SUNY-ESF, with expertise in industrial organization and applied microeconomics.
 Her work focuses on understanding firms' and individuals' response to incentives, and informing market development strategies and policies to enhance efficiency and welfare.
 She has used economic modeling to evaluate auctions in electricity markets and fish markets, and is conducting rigorous empirical analysis to study innovations in the smart economy.

 Dr. Naim teaches undergraduate and graduate courses in energy economics and finance at ESF, and has previously taught macroeconomics and microeconomics at Northeastern University.
 She also has varied work experiences in consulting, finance, and policy think tanks.

-There are graduate assistant positions available in the following areas: Green Bonds and Venture Capital; Innovation in Network Industries; Data Science for Energy and Environment.
+There are graduate assistant positions available in the following areas: Green Finance and Entrepreneurship; Innovation in Network Industries; Data Science for Energy and Environment; Interdisciplinary Solutions to Climate Change.
 Please email for more information.

 - PhD in Economics (Industrial Organization), Northeastern University, 2018

 - BSc (hons) in Economics (minor in Mathematics), Lahore University of Management Sciences, 2009

 - Energy Regulations and Market Design